feinmann/most-frequent-commands/README.md

 ### Interpreting Debug Output

+1. **History File Location**: Shows the path of the custom history file being read.

-1. **Total Commands Processed**: The total number of commands found in your history.
-This includes all commands, even adjacent duplicates.
+2. **Total Commands Processed**: The total number of commands found in your history.

-2. **Unique Commands Found**: The number of distinct commands after normalization.
-If this is much lower than total commands, it means many commands are duplicates.
+3. **Unique Commands Found**: The number of distinct commands after normalization.

-3. **Top 20 Commands**: Shows the most frequently used commands with their counts.
-This can help identify:
+4. **Top 20 Commands**: Shows the most frequently used commands with their counts.
-   - If command normalization is working correctly
-   - If certain commands are being counted multiple times
-   - If expected commands are missing or have unexpected counts

 ### Common Issues and Solutions

 1. **Missing Commands**: If a command you expect to see is missing:
-   - Check if it's in a different format in the history (e.g., with quotes or different spacing)
+   - Check if it's in a different format in the history
-   - Verify the command appears in your fish history
+   - Verify the command appears in your custom history file
    - Try running the command again to ensure it's recorded

 2. **Unexpected Counts**: If command counts seem incorrect:
-   - Check if the command appears in different formats in the history
+   - Check if the command appears in different formats
    - Verify if the command is being normalized correctly
    - Look for similar commands that might be counted separately

 3. **Empty Output**: If no commands are shown:
-   - Verify that `fish -c "history"` works in your shell
+   - Verify that the custom history file exists and is readable
    - Ensure you have command history in fish
    - Check if there are any permission issues